gbisschoff/Z-model/README.rst

 It is important to ensure the inputs are correctly configured.
 You can find templates with dummy inputs in the `data <./data>`_ directory.

-1. Open your favourite CLI, e.g. Git Bash, in the Z-model directory.
+1. Open your favourite console, e.g. Git Bash, in the Z-model directory.
 2. Ensure the virtual environment in which the Z-model was installed is activated.
    This can be done using :code:`source .venv/Scripts/activate` in Git Bash.
 3. execute :code:`z_model run --help` to get help on how to use the Z-model CLI.

+Alternatively, use the ``Z-Model.exe`` which has no dependencies and can be used directly by running :code:`Z-Model.exe run --help` in your favourite console.

 FAQ
 ***